 Your decision to have breast reconstruction is an important personal choice involving both risks and benefits.
 There are other options for breast reconstruction that do not involve breast implants.
 Be sure to ask your surgeon for a detailed explanation of each alternative to help you decide which reconstruction option is most suitable for you and your lifestyle.
-This document is intended to provide general information about saline-filled breast implants and surgery but is not a substitute for a thorough consultation with your surgeon.
+This brochure is intended to provide general information about silicone breast implants and surgery but is not a substitute for a thorough consultation with your surgeon.
 You are advised to carefully review and consider all the information you have received before deciding whether to have reconstruction surgery.
-Prepare a list of questions after reading this document and discuss them with your surgeon.
+Prepare a list of questions after reading this brochure (section 2.2 lists some questions), and discuss them with your surgeon.